CORON PALAWAN TOURIST SPOTS + Travel Guide, Hotels, Resorts

 Levine’s ( Coron, Pawalan Tourist Spot )

 Dine with a view, how does that sound?
-Well, all you have to do is proceed here, order the food that you like, eat, while enjoying the scenic view of the place or the sunset.
+Well, all you have to do is proceed here, order the food that you like, and eat, while enjoying the scenic view of the place or the sunset.
 Their specialty here is sisig, may it be beef down to octopus, they got it for you.

 Maquinit Hot Springs

-Taking a bath in a 39 – 40 degrees’ temperature of the water is something that you might be afraid of.
+Taking a bath in 39 – 40 degrees temperature of the water is something that you might be afraid of.
 But, note that the hot feeling would only be at the beginning since when you become used to it, your body could feel hot and at the same time, relax.

 Siete Pecados